 Wanapum Recreation Area

-State Parks has begun a Classification and Management Planning process, known as CAMP, for Ginkgo Petrified Forest State Park and Wanapum Recreation Area, and will host a public meeting to share information about CAMP and hear from the public about issues, interests and concerns that could be considered in the long-term planning process.
+State Parks has begun a Classification and Management Planning process, known as CAMP, for Ginkgo Petrified Forest State Park and Wanapum Recreation Area.
+Comments from the Public Meeting held on February 13 are below.
+Provide comments by clicking the Comment button below.

 Information on the CAMP process can be found at the bottom of the page under Miscellaneous Documents.

-If you can’t attend the meeting, you can still provide comments by clicking the Comment button below.
+You can provide comments by clicking the Comment button below.